neelsmith/clas267/README.md

 # clas267

 This repository hosts chronological graphs built as part of course projects in CLAS267, "Archaeology and Time," at Holy Cross in the spring semester of 2017.
+By using common identifiers, we integrated material from more than unified network of roughly 250 events

 (All images on these pages are linked to the full source image in this repository: click to follow the link.)